tingold/pgdog/docs/docs/features/plugins/rust.md

 ## SQL parsers

 Parsing SQL manually can be error-prone, and there are multiple great SQL parsers you can pick off the shelf.
-The [pgdog-routing](https://github.com/levkk/pgdog/tree/main/plugins/pgdog-routing) plugin which ships with pgDog uses `pg_query.rs`, which in turn uses the internal PostgreSQL query parser.
+The [pgdog-routing](https://github.com/levkk/pgdog/tree/main/plugins/pgdog-routing) plugin which ships with PgDog uses `pg_query.rs`, which in turn uses the internal PostgreSQL query parser.
 This ensures all valid PostgreSQL queries are recognized and parsed correctly.

 Other SQL parsers in the Rust community include [sqlparser](https://docs.rs/sqlparser/latest/sqlparser/) which